• Skip to primary navigation

 TOPPINGS: Here are a few suggestions.
 Let me know in the comments what you put on YOURS!
 Broccoli, brussels sprouts, asparagus, red peppers, mushrooms, onions, artichoke hearts, olives, etc.

 For roasted veggies on your pizza: Preheat oven to 425.
-Drizzled with olive oil, S+P and roast for about 10-15 minutes---undercook them because they will get cooked a bit more when the pizza is in the oven.
+Drizzled with olive oil, S+P and roast for about 10-15 minutes—undercook them because they will get cooked a bit more when the pizza is in the oven.

-Nutrition Information
+Nutrition

-Please leave a review below, then snap a picture and tag me @dkhealthcoach and use #debraklein on Instagram so I can see it!
+Did you make this recipe?
+Please leave a review below, then snap a picture and tag me @dkhealthcoach or use hashtag #dkhealtcoach on Instagram so I can see it!!

 Reader Interactions